sis-cmdb/sis-api/README.md

 Deletes the heira entry with the specified `name` or errors.

-## Pagination and searching
+## List retrieval options

-All GET requests that retrieve a list of objects support pagination and search.
+All GET requests that retrieve a list of objects support a variety of options specified via query parameters.

 ### Pagination